-- Student must arrive before 3:20pm and stay until 4:00pm. - Any student arriving late tutorial is not an excuse will serve another detention. - Any student who does not follow instructions during the detention will serve another detention. - Seventh grade students will fill out a "think sheet" and will have a parent sign the form and return it to the Assistant Principal for Student Leadership.
-Failure to do so results in a minor infraction.
-All other Upper School students will write a five-paragraph essay on the reason they are in detention, including a statement on how they will attempt to avoid the situation from happening again.
+- Student must arrive before 3:20pm and stay until 4:00pm. - Any student arriving late tutorial is not an excuse will serve another detention. - Any student who does not follow instructions during the detention will serve another detention.

 Saturday Detentions: